firelike/usatoday-api-client/README.md

 ## Introduction

-Zend Framework module with API client to access USA Today BestSellers API
+Laminas/Zend Framework module with API client to access USA Today BestSellers API

 ## Installation
 Install the module using Composer into your application's vendor directory.
 Add the following line to your